rockymiss/kitchennippers/README.md

 There are 4 different pages on this website:

 - Home page:
   This is the first page the user will see.
 It's designed to give a clear direction of what the website is about.
 An overlay is placed over the main image with the words "Learn to Cook with Kitchen Nippers".
-The main image was chosen as it was primarily a parent cooking happily with their child which gives a very good idea of what the site is about.
+The main image was chosen as it was primarily a parent cooking happily with their child which gives a very good visual impression of what the site is about.
 Beneath the image there is an about section telling the user a little bit about Kitchen Nippers.
 A "Get Cooking" button is featured at the bottom of the page which will bring the user directly to the recipe page.

 - Recipe Page:
   This page lets the user know about the recipe for the month which is Flatbread for January 2022.
 Clear instructions are given, a list of ingredients and tools required and an instructional video on how to make Flatbread.
 Recipe pages on websites can be sometimes complex and full of information users do not want to know about.
 The recipe page is designed to get to the point quickly as the users being targetted are parents who generally have very little time to read about the history of Flatbread or the lives of the people showing you how to cook it!